Sense Stone: A tactile AI companion for mindful breathing

 Competitor Analysis

-No solution currently combines a physical device with real-time conversational AI to guide breathing- adapting to users' emotions and supporting regulation, especially for this overlooked age group.
+No solution currently combines a physical device with real-time conversational AI to guide breathing- adapting to users' emotions and supporting regulation.

 Click here